Orpington

-Orpington is a town and area in south east London, England, within the London Borough of Bromley.
+Orpington is a town in Greater London, England, within the London Borough of Bromley.
 It is 13.4 miles (21.6 km) south east of Charing Cross.

-On the south-eastern edge of the Greater London Built-up Area, it is south of St Mary Cray, west of Ramsden, north of Goddington and Green Street Green, and east of Crofton and Broom Hill.
-Orpington is covered by the BR postcode area.
+On the south-eastern edge of the Greater London Built-up Area, it is south of St Mary Cray, southwest of Swanley, west of Ramsden, north of Goddington and Green Street Green, and east of Crofton and Broom Hill.
+Orpington is covered by the London BR postcode area.

 It is identified in the London Plan as one of 35 major centres in Greater London.

 History

 Stone Age tools have been found in several areas of Orpington, including Goddington Park, Priory Gardens, the Ramsden estate, and Poverest.
 Early Bronze Age pottery fragments have been found in the Park Avenue area.
 During the building of Ramsden Boys School in 1956, the remains of an Iron Age farmstead were excavated.
 The area was occupied in Roman times, as shown by Crofton Roman Villa and the Roman bath-house at Fordcroft.
 During the Anglo-Saxon period, Fordcroft Anglo-Saxon cemetery was used in the area.